 The AU School of Communication master of arts in Journalism and Public Affairs prepares you for a career as a news and information professional.
 You'll focus your program studies in one of three areas: Investigative Journalism, Broadcast Journalism, or International Journalism.
-SOC is home to the Investigative Reporting Workshop, a non-profit, professional newsroom that pairs experienced professional reporters and editors with graduate students, and co-publishes in depth stories on government and corporate accountability, with mainstream media partners and nonprofit newsrooms.
-SOC is also the only university-based production hub for FRONTLINE in the U.S., offering additional opportunities for students.
+SOC is home to the Investigative Reporting Workshop (IRW), a non-profit, professional newsroom that pairs experienced professional reporters and editors with graduate students.
+IRW co-publishes in-depth stories on government and corporate accountability with mainstream media partners and nonprofit newsrooms.
+SOC is also the only university-based production hub for FRONTLINE in the US, offering additional opportunities for students.

 The School of Communication reviews graduate applications on an ongoing basis until programs reach capacity.

 While previous academic or professional work in the field is not required, you'll need to demonstrate a serious commitment to a career in journalism.
 Your essay on your reasons for pursuing graduate study in the program will be essential, along with the other required application materials.

 Our Journalism and Public Affairs master's is a full-time program.
 Students are generally expected to complete the 33-credit hour program within 11 months.

 "We need people that care about our society, and think that facts and information matter.
 And somebody's got to watch those in power, bottom line."